April 07, 2025 Last Updated: September 11, 2025 by Anthony Riccio

 An experienced criminal defense attorney can help you understand how social media might affect your case.
 They may specifically help by:

-Working with a knowledgeable attorney can help you effectively navigate the complexities of digital evidence and protect your rights throughout the process.
+Working with a knowledgeable Boston criminal defense lawyer can help you effectively navigate the complexities of digital evidence and protect your rights throughout the process.

 Posts and Comments | Can be used to establish intent or motive |